Theme 2017 – “Embracing Dignity & Courage”

 Mailing: Community United Effort (CUE Center For Missing Persons)

 Office (910) 343-1131 24 hour line (910) 232-1687 Fax line (910) 399-6137

-Join us for our upcoming national conference for missing persons and all who work in the arena from advocating, volunteering, investigation, search and rescue and the identification process of those who are lost.
-This event is open to all who support the mission of finding a resolution for families who have suffered a missing loved one and are or have been a victim of crime.
+Join us for our upcoming national conference for missing persons and those who work in the arena from law enforcement, advocates, volunteering, organizations or agency, investigation, search and rescue and the identification process of those who are lost.
+This event is open to all who support the mission of finding a resolution for families who have suffered a missing loved one and are have been a victim of crime.

 ◊ Volunteers who are interested in training and becoming more involved